hamidgasmi/training.computerscience.cloud.aws/README.md

 <details>
 <summary>Best practices</summary>

+- CIDR:
+	- To plan for a VPC in advance even though
+	- To Expand existing VPC by adding Secondary CIDR instead of creating a brand new one
+	- To ensure that VPCs we work with don't overlap CIDR blocks:
+		- It will make things a lot easier further down
+		- Lots of networking features don't like the same CIDR block
+		- E.g., Our corporate network VPCs, any other VPC we work with, VPCs of any partners and vendors that we interact with
 - DNS: Always enable VPC DNS hostnames and, VPC DNS resolution
 - RT:
 	- It's recommended not to update the main route table